merclangrat/merclangrat.github.io/index.md

 ---

-*May 2026*: Resurrecting **IBM RS/6000 Model 380** - the machine was on the shelf for 16 years before.
+*May 2026*: Resurrecting **IBM RS/6000 Model 380** - the machine was on the shelf for 16 years.

 ---

 I spend some time on using **pkgsrc on Solaris 10 SPARC** (running on Sun Ultra 60, before on Sun Blade 100).
-This is the page about my progress: [pkgsrc on Solaris 10 SPARC in 2024](/pkgsrc-solaris10).
+This is the page about my progress: [pkgsrc on Solaris 10 SPARC in 2024/25](/pkgsrc-solaris10).
 Feel free to contact me to exchange the experience!
 If writing emails isn't the best way for you, just comment in my blog.

 ---